-Given the massive scale of the wreck and the debris field, multiple missions performed over several years will be required to fully document and model the wreck.
-This longitudinal survey to collect images, video and sonar data will provide an objective basis to assess the decay of the wreck over time and help document and preserve its submerged history.
+Given the massive scale of the wreck and the debris field, multiple missions performed over several years will be required to fully document and model the wreck site.
+This longitudinal survey to collect images, videos, laser, and sonar data will allow objective assessment of the rate of decay and documentation of the process.

-The Titanic Survey Expedition will conduct an annual scientific and technological survey of the wreck with a mission to:
+The Titanic Expedition will conduct scientific and technological survey of the wreck with a mission to:

 Scan the shipwreck and portions of the debris field using the latest multi-beam sonar, laser scanning and photogrammetric technology.

 Supplement the work done on previous scientific expeditions to capture data and images for the continued scientific study of the site.

 Document the condition of the wreck with high-definition photographs and video.